nevets615/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React js is a library which is used for building single page applications.
+It also allows us to create reusable components.
+It lets use build components in different files and import those into one.
 - [ ] What does it mean to _think_ in react?

+your breaking up your web page into different components and making them simple so they are reusable. it lets each react separately and help with speed.

 - [ ] Describe state.
+its the heart of a web page. it pumps information out that can be used.
 - [ ] Describe props.
+its the blood of the web page. it distrubutes the information so it can be used and displayed.
 ## Project Set Up

 Follow these steps to set up and work on your project: